EIHW/ComParE2023/README.md

 ```

 ## Notes
-If you want to reproduce the feature extraction follow the steps in the HC-C branch, using  HP-C. To avoid platform requirements, use the provided docker image.
-All parameters for feature extraction are given in `params.yaml`
+If you want to reproduce the feature extraction follow the steps in the HC-C branch.
+To avoid platform specific requirements, use the provided docker image.
+All parameters for feature extraction are given in `params.yaml` of this branch (`HP-C`).

-As it is only `wav2vec2` will run, running all experiements will take some time, but you can uncomment the `dvc.yaml` to do this.
+Currently only `wav2vec2` will run, running all experiements will take some time, but you can uncomment the `dvc.yaml` to do this.